What Happens If You Don't Pay Car Insurance

 The most effective ways to keep your policy active and costs manageable are:

-Missed Car Insurance Payment: Bottom Line
+Missed Car Insurance Payment: What to Know

 Most policyholders have 10 to 20 days after a missed payment before their policy officially lapses.
 Pay within that window and the financial damage stops at a late fee.
 A lapse past 30 days means a 35% average rate increase, plus potential fines, license suspension or force-placed insurance on a financed vehicle.
 The options available before a lapse almost always cost less than the consequences after one.